Ransomware

 What Is Ransomware?

 Ransomware is a type of malicious software (malware) that is designed to block access to a computer system or data until a ransom is paid.
 It is typically spread through phishing emails, malicious websites, or other online sources.
-Once installed, ransomware encrypts the user's data and locks them out of their system, preventing them from accessing their files or programs.
-The attacker then demands a ransom payment in exchange for the decryption key, which is necessary to regain access to the system and data.
-Ransomware attacks can be financially devastating for individuals and organizations, as they can result in the loss of important data and the disruption of business operations.
+Once installed, ransomware encrypts the victim's files and demands a ransom payment in exchange for the decryption key.

 Description